metabrainz/bookbrainz-dev-docs/docs/installation.rst

 Testing
 =======

 The test suite is built using `Mocha <https://mochajs.org/>`_ and `Chai <https://www.chaijs.com/>`_.
 Before running the tests, you will need to set up a ``bookbrainz_test`` database in postgres.
 Here are the instructions to do so:

-Run the following command to create and set up the ``bookbrainz_test`` database using Docker
+Run the following command to create and set up the ``bookbrainz_test`` database using Docker:
 ::

     docker-compose run --rm bookbrainz-site scripts/wait-for-postgres.sh scripts/create-test-db.sh.

-If you are running postgres manually outside of Docker, you can set some environment variables before running the script `scripts/create-test-db.sh`
+If you are running postgres manually outside of Docker, you can set some environment variables before running the script ``scripts/create-test-db.sh``.
 In particular ``POSTGRES_HOST=localhost`` but you can also set ``POSTGRES_USER``, ``POSTGRES_PASSWORD`` and ``POSTGRES_DB``.

 Once your testing database is set up, you can run the test suite using